What is GIST?

 Diagnosis of GIST can be difficult – GIST tumors can grow quite large before they are found, and primary tumors often produce few symptoms.
 GISTs are often spotted during emergency surgery brought about by unexpected perforation of the gastrointestinal tract and consequent bleeding.
 When GIST tumors are first discovered, the most common symptoms are:

 - Secondary symptoms resulting from tumor bleeding and associated anemia.

-GIST research and even GIST clinical practice is moving very quickly.
-The information presented on this website is believed to be accurate.
-However, the authors are not medical professionals and the information presented should not be used as a substitute for consultation with a doctor that is experienced with GIST.
+GIST cancer research and clinical practice are advancing quickly.
+We have attempted to make the information presented on this website accurate at the time of posting.
+Our authors are not medical professionals and the information presented should not be used as a substitute for consultation with a doctor that is experienced with GIST.

 No one can take the place of an experienced GIST team of doctors.
 This may include a Pathologist, Oncologist, and a Surgeon.
-GIST is such a rare type of cancer that few doctors have much experience in treating it.
+GIST is such a rare type of cancer that few doctors have experience treating GIST.
 The hospitals with top sarcoma treatment centers are likely to have more experience with GIST.
-This is especially true with the hospitals that conducted or are conducting clinical trials with Gleevec and Sutent.
-They have seen many more GIST patients and are more familiar with their unique needs, with treatment options, managing side effects, monitoring considerations, and what to do if the initial treatment fails.
+They have seen many more GIST patients and are more familiar with the unique needs of GIST patients, including treatment options and managing side effects of GIST drugs.

 Treatments for GIST

 GI Stromal Tumors: A PatholoGIST’s Point of View